Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 ![](./img/diff_tool.png)

-**NOTE:** This tool helps you visualize the difference when it comes to geometry, but the main drawback is that it provides no information on what properties have changed.
+**NOTE:** This tool helps you visualize the differences when it comes to geometry, but the main drawback is that it provides no information on what properties have changed.
 You will see how this is covered by the Data Exchange below.

-As the diff tool shows, the difference reflects the modification to the wall and addition of the door, and in version 1 of the exchange, the sub-graph related to these two components looks like the following:
+As the diff tool shows, the differences reflect the modification to the wall and addition of the door, and in version 1 of the exchange, the sub-graph related to these two components looks like the following:

 ![](./img/doors_v1.png)

 ![](./img/walls_v1.png)

-**NOTE:** For brevity purposes, in the subgraphs presented above, the relationships and assets of binary, geometry, and renderStyle types are hidden from subgraphs.
+**NOTE:** For brevity purpose, in the subgraphs presented above, the relationships and assets of binary, geometry, and renderStyle types are hidden from subgraphs.

 In v2 of the Data Exchange, after the door is added, the subgraph related to doors changes as follows: